Austin Transportation and Public Works

 How long will a Living Street activation be in place?

 The duration of a Living Street activation depends on the type of activation.
 Neighborhood block parties are one-time events that last 24 hours or less.
-Play Streets and Healthy Streets both last 3-6 months depending on the application.
-Play Streets are set up and taken down at predetermined times during the week but for no more than 3 days a week and no more than 12 hours a week in total.
+Play Streets and Healthy Streets both last 3-6 months, depending on the application.
+Play Streets are set up and taken down at predetermined times during the week, but for no more than 3 days and no more than 12 hours in total.
 Healthy Streets are always set up, 24 hours a day, for the duration of the activation.

 How can I remove a Living Streets activation?